tjgore/codetype/content/articles/understanding-dependency-injection-in-php.md

 Last week I had a technical interview and questions about dependency injection came up and I was quite lost.
 So I took the initiative to learn more about the topic and write on it for a better understanding.

-I will cover what is dependency injection and explain it as simple as possible and demonstrate how it’s used.
-To follow along, a basic understanding of PHP object-oriented programming is needed.
+I will cover what is dependency injection, explain it as simple as possible, and demonstrate how it’s used.
+A basic understanding of PHP object-oriented programming is needed to follow along.

-Let’s jump right into what is dependency injection.
+Let’s jump right into the definition of dependency injection.

 {{<contentTitle title="What is Dependency Injection?">}}